alexandreiabattles/content-ops-starter/content/pages/careers.md

       - type: FeaturedItem
         title: ALEXANDREIA - EGYPT
         subtitle: EAGLES ARMY
-        text: >+
+        text: >
           ROYAL ARMY OF ALEXANDREIA  EGYPT

-          Eagles Army is a group of elite warriors, dedicated to the protection of the kingdom under the command of Queen Cleopatra in Ptolemaic Egypt.
+          Eagles Army is a group of pro and dertimated warriors, dedicated to the protection of the kingdom under the command of Queen Cleopatra in Ptolemaic Egypt.
 Inspired by the god Horus, the falcon god, a great symbol of vision and divine power.
 Brave and loyal, the soldiers of the Eagles are known for their determination in battle, fiercely defending Cleopatra's legacy against any invaders

           **STATE OF YOUR CITIES :**

           100% HP
         image:
           type: ImageBlock
           url: /images/LOGO EAGLES 2.png